carloscongrains/Pseudogene_finder/README.md

 ## Output
 The script will generate various output files within the specified --output_dir, including

-A summary report detailing identified pseudogenes in a tab-delimited file named: output_results.txt and located into output_dir location.
+1. A summary report detailing identified pseudogenes in a tab-delimited file named: output_results.txt and located into output_dir location.

-Fasta files of every combination of query and reference and their corresponding alignments.
+2. Fasta files of every combination of query and reference.
+3. Alignments of the fasta files in 2.

 ---